-I want to clarify to the Minister of Economic Development and Transportation that his department provides assistance to our sewing residents and our youth in Kugluktuk, and for funding trips on the land.
+I want to indicate that the Minister of Economic Development and Transportation's department provides funding to assist residents in Kugluktuk for sewing and youth programs, as well as on-the-land programming.

-(interpretation ends) Mr. Speaker, for my member's statement, I want to rise today to congratulate the students of Kugluktuk that are graduating high school for 2023.
+(interpretation ends) Mr. Speaker, for my member's statement, I want to rise today to congratulate those students of Kugluktuk that are graduating high school for 2023.
 They are:

-- Delmariyah Ilgok - Kealn Panioyak
+- Delmariya Ilgok - Kealan Panioyak

-Those that are potential to also graduate after the June exams are:
+Those that have potential to also graduate after the June exams are:

 - Amber Adjun

 - Janelle Angulalik

 - Jessamine Bolt

 - Maria Bolt

 - Chelsea Havioyak

 - Paris Ihumatak

 - Blake Ilgok

 - Hailey Ilgok

 - Faith Kokak

 - Paul MacDonald

 - Sherri MacDonald

 - Cassie Mercurio

 - Alicia Milton

 - Elizabeth Newman

 - Tommy Panioyak

 - Sarah Power

 - Tajko Redden

 I congratulate and encourage you to pursue education beyond high school as Nunavut is in need of long-term employees in both government and private sectors in our territory.

 Congratulations. (interpretation) Thank you, Mr. Speaker.